Azure/sap-automation-qa/GETTING_STARTED.md

 - ade_client_id: The client ID of the Azure Data Explorer.

 ## WORKSPACES
-This diectory consists of your SAP system-specific configuration files required to connect to the SAP system, and execute the test scenarios.
-A WORKSPACE/SYSTEM/ is a directory that contains system-specific sub-directories, that is, each directory in this directory represents a SAP system.
-Each of this system directory contains the following files:
+This directory contains the configuration files specific to your SAP system, necessary for connecting to the system and executing test scenarios.
+The WORKSPACE/SYSTEM/ directory holds sub-directories, each representing a different SAP system.
+Each of these system-specific directories should have the following files:

 1. `hosts.yaml` File (required)
 This file contains the connection properties of the SAP system hosts.
 This file acts as a [inventory file](https://docs.ansible.com/ansible/latest/inventory_guide/intro_inventory.html) for the ansible framework to connect to the SAP system.
 Example of a inventory file: